theperiyar/periyarinternational/content/english/blog/paraiisai.md

 ---

-Unleash the power of traditional rhythms with our 'Parai Beats' competition!
+Unleash the power of traditional rhythms with our 'Parai Music' competition!
 Let your beats echo the rich cultural heritage of TamilNadu and captivate the audience.
 Join us in celebrating the essence of our roots through the dynamic sound of the parai.

 **General Rules:**